DanTappan/USBRecord-Control/README.md

 ### Control Page
 - **Main Page**: Switches back to the main page of buttons
-- **Reset** - this button resyncronizes Companion with the recorder, it should only be needed if the **usbrecord** service is restarted
+- **Reset** - this button resynchronizes Companion with the recorder, it should only be needed if the **usbrecord** service is restarted
 - **Shutdown**: A long press on this button shuts down and powers off the recorder Pi